Six abilities provide a quick description of every creature’s physical and mental characteristics:

 creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.

-roll before you are seen.Passive Perception
+on an attack roll before you are seen.Passive Perception

 One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be lightly